mazeiomli/java-data-structure-vscode-visualizer/java-datastruc-vscode-viz/README.md

 Use case: As a beginner in data structures, I want to write a method to reverse a linked list or perform in order search on a BST.
 I want to visualize the data structure I’m operating on.

 Why?
-Coding Java is in english, which may be difficult for those who do not know english well.
+Coding Java is in English, which may be difficult for those who do not know English well.
 Visuals serve as a universal language.
 This extension will lower the barrier for learning how to code methods that operate on classic data structures.
 This will allow a beginner programmer to learn how to work with these data structures faster.
 Although most software engineers don’t use these data structures, the data structures are fundamental to computer science and many university computer science classes teach them.